nanopool/nanominer/README.md

 This parameter accepts the values _true_ or _false_ (the default is _false_ for QuarkChain solo mining and _true_ for other coins).
 If this parameter is set to _true_ then shares accepted or rejected by pool during fee time will be included in miner statistics.
 Otherwise only shares during user mining are included to miner statistics.

 ### sendHashrate
-Optional algorithm parameter for Ethash and Ubqhash algorithms.
+Optional algorithm parameter for Ethash, Etchash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).

 ## Configuration File
 The minimum configuration file for Ethereum may contain only a wallet: